African horse sickness in South East Asia

 Two new African horse sickness (AHS) outbreaks have occurred in Thailand, affecting horses and zebras, according to a report issued by the World Organisation for Animal Health (OIE) on 14 October 2020.

-A widespread outbreak of African horse sickness (AHS) in Thailand was first reported in March 2020, and was the first time AHS has occurred outside the African region in 30 years.
+The outbreak of African horse sickness (AHS) in Thailand was first reported in March 2020, and was the first time AHS had occurred outside the African region in 30 years.
 Thailand has now associated the outbreak with the importation of zebras from South Africa.

-- Thailand has commenced vaccinating horses in affected areas, using an attenuated live polyvalent vaccine from South Africa.
+- Thailand commenced vaccinating horses against AHS in mid-April, using an attenuated live polyvalent vaccine from South Africa.

-AHA has commenced a review of the AUSVETPLAN disease strategy for African horse sickness.
+AHA is conducting a review of the AUSVETPLAN disease strategy for African horse sickness.

 African horse sickness